Jack-r2factory/vue-tutor-project-intro/tutor-project/README.md

 Right click on the components folder, select new file, and name it Footer.vue

-Then, create a `<template></template>` tag, and beneath that create a `<style></style>` tag.
-Now you need to a Vuetify footer, you can view the documentation [here](https://vuetifyjs.com/en/components/footer/).
-However, the documentation has way too much detail, we're only looking for the Vuetify footer tag.
-Under the Usage title, click on the icon that looks like: <>, this will allow you to view the source code.
-Remember, we're only looking for the footer tag and nothing else, so you bring over the footer tag!
+Now we need to add a Vuetify footer, you can find the documentation [here](https://vuetifyjs.com/en/components/footer/).
+Personally, I quite like Padless footer, so we can scroll to that section and click on the icon that looks like: <>, this will allow you to view the source code.
+Then we can just copy that entire code block and paste it in!

-Once you have brought over the Vuetify footer, place some text inside it.
-Just as we set the color in the header, we can do the same for footer here using the exact same type with `color=""`
+You'll notice that it calls a function to display the current year, with some text next to it that is 'strong' (bold).
+Feel free to change this text if you want to.
+Additionally, just as we set the color in the header we can do the for the footer here!
+Note: in header we modified v-app-bar to set the color, in this instance we modify v-footer to change the color

+Extra credit: Date() is an in-built function that is calling the method getFullYear(), this means that there are many other methods inside of Date() that we can use instead of getFullyear()!
+Research the JavaScript Date() method and experiment with the other methods

+Extra extra credit: if i were to call Date().getDay(), what do you think I would get if I was calling the function on a Monday?